erl987/remoteweatheraccess/README.rst

 Client
 ------

-The client software is currently legacy code, see :file:'./docs/README_client.txt' for some further documentation.
+The client software is currently legacy code, read about details in the `client documentation`_.

+.. _client documentation: ./docs/README_client.txt

 Quickstart